yanivnizan/knowledge-base/src/documents/unity/levelup/Levelup_Model.html.md

 coinScore.Inc(2000.0); // Now, the value of numberScore is 2000

-coinScore.Reset(true); // Saves the score and its new record in the storage
+// Once the level ends, the score's record is saved

 reachedRecord = coinScore.HasRecordReached(2000.0); // True because numberScore has
                                                     // reached the record of 2000